-By this way, the best connected domain controllers, those most likely to need particular directory information, receive replications first.
-The domain controllers in other sites receive all changes to the directory, but less frequently, reducing network bandwidth consumption.
+by this way, the best connected domain controllers, those most likely to need particular directory aformation, receive replications first.
+The domain controllers in other sites receive all changes to be directory, but less frequently, reducing network bandwidth consumption.

-Figure 2.9.1: Site Management
+Figure 2.9.1: Site Management.